ipfs/camp/CORE_AND_ELECTIVE_COURSES/ELECTIVE_COURSE_E/README.md

 ### Connecting to your droplet
 In your terminal type: `ssh root@your_droplet_ip`

+( You'll need to type `yes` when ssh-ing into your node for the first time )

 You should now be connected to your droplet!

 Now, in your terminal type: